David W. Patten: Missions and church service

-Patten was known to sing using the gift of Tongues.
+Patten was known to sing using the gift of tongues.
 On February 27, 1833 Sidney Rigdon interpreted a song of Patten's and transcribed it into Revelation Book 2.
-They hymn was about Enoch's vision as found in Joseph Smith's revision of Genesis.
+Their hymn was about Enoch's vision as found in Joseph Smith's revision of Genesis.
 The interpreted hymn was mailed to Independence, MO where W.W.
 Phelps published it, unattributed, in the May 1833 edition of the Evening and Morning Star.
 Sometime before publication the text was adapted into a song with meter and rhyming.
 The original hymn was never published.

 By May 1833, Patten and his companion had arrived at Theresa.
 They stayed their first night there at the house of Patten's brother Archibald.
 After remaining in Theresa and preaching for a few weeks, on May 20, 1833, Patten's mother was baptized by Brigham Young, as were two of Patten's brothers, Ira and Archibald, and two sisters, Polly and Betsy.
 After a while, Patten traveled south to Henderson, New York, where he preached and converted eighty people.
 After that, Patten returned to Kirtland.
 In the time following his mission, he worked on constructing the Kirtland Temple and moved his family from Michigan to Ohio.

 Altogether, Patten served twelve short missions for the church in the eastern United States in 1832 and 1833 and in Tennessee with Warren Parrish in 1834.
 During this time, he was persecuted by mobs while establishing numerous branches of the church.

 Nancy Alexander Tracy, an early member of the church who converted at age sixteen, wrote of Patten: "I could at a glance see the noble spirit he possessed beaming in his countenance, and when he began to speak it was with such force and power.
 Before he was half through I could have borne my testimony of the truth of the gospel and doctrine he was preaching."

 Rifle, shot pouch, powder horn, and pocket watch carried by Patten into the battle of Crooked River.
 Rifle is made of curly maple wood.